 Social Media and Cannabis

 Social media and cannabis—both legal and illegal—have a strange relationship.
-On the one hand, there are occasionally instances like Starliper’s, in which an individual gets in trouble after posts talking about possession weed.
+On the one hand, there are occasionally instances like Starliper’s, in which an individual gets in trouble after posts about possessing weed.

 On the other end of the spectrum, legal cannabis businesses, activist organizations, and other weed-themed groups have faced difficulties when it comes to advertising on social media.